Aircraft Rental: Hobbs Time vs. Tach Time

 Tach time is similar to Hobbs time but instead of measuring actual hours that the engine is running by using oil pressure or alternator activation, Tach time measures engine RPMs.
 It means that the Tach time cycles through the numbers slower at idle and low throttle settings, and faster at higher power settings.

 Tach time is the preferred method for logging engine time for maintenance purposes, and it's also used at some flight schools as a rental charge method.
-The use of Tach time encourages students and aircraft renters to utilize lower power settings instead of higher power, which is easier on the engines and more fuel-efficient.
+The use of Tach time encourages students and aircraft renters to utilize lower power settings instead of a higher power, which is easier on the engines and more fuel-efficient.

 Who Uses Hobb?